-This is determined by many factors including your general health, age, weight, and gender, the medications you take, whether or not you smoke or drink, the state of your liver, the foods you eat, and even your genes.
-(30, 31, 32, 33, 34)
+This is determined by many factors including your general health, age, weight, and gender, the medications you take, whether or not you smoke or drink, the health of your liver, the foods you eat, and even your genes.

-Caffeine withdrawal duration also depends on whether you quit abruptly or gradually.
+The duration of caffeine withdrawal also depends on whether you quit abruptly or gradually.

 Quitting gradually will extend the duration, but symptoms will be less severe.